SalmonellaIIB/Repeat_profiles/README.txt

-#These files were created by Noel Cabañas in order to perform analyses of repeat sequences in amphibians.
+#These files were created by Noel Cabañas in order to perform analyses of repeat sequences in amphibian mitogenomes.
 This README lists all the files in this repository.